Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Methodology

-A meticulously designed and implemented prototype for underwater monitoring is illustrated in Figure \ref{fig:nvidia_jetson_monitoring_system}.
-The system features an \gls*{njn} equipped with an Intel RealSense D435i depth sensor.
-The \gls*{njn} is used for accelerating the \gls*{yolo}v5 and \gls*{yolo}v8 inference at the edge.
-The \gls*{njn} selected is tailored for diverse tasks, including image identification, object detection, data segmentation, and speech processing.
-It encompasses a robust configuration, boasting a 128-core Maxwell \gls*{gpu}, a quad-core ARM A57 \gls*{apu} running at 1.43 GHz, and 4 GB of 64-bit LPDDR4 memory operating at a speed of 25.6 GB/s.
-This system is further enhanced by the inclusion of an \gls*{njn}, preloaded with a pre-trained \gls*{dl} model.
+A high level view of the implemented prototype for aquatic monitoring is illustrated in Figure \ref{fig:nvidia_jetson_monitoring_system}.
+The system features an \gls*{njon} equipped with an Intel RealSense D435i depth sensor.
+The \gls*{njon} is used for accelerating the \gls*{yolo}v5 and \gls*{yolo}v8 inference at the edge.
+The \gls*{njon} selected is tailored for diverse tasks, including image identification, object detection, data segmentation, and audio processing.
+The \gls*{njon} contains a 512-core NVIDIA \gls*{gpu} with 16 Tensor Cores, 6-core Arm Cortex-A78AE v8.2 64-bit \gls*{apu} and 8GB 128-bit LPDDR5 with 68 GB/s bandwidth.

+Figure \ref{fig:nvidia_jetson_monitoring_system} below shows four distinct \gls*{ced} workflow modules.
+The first module, \textbf{Data capture module} is responsible for underwater vision data capture using specialised underwater cameras.
+The videos serve as the primary inputs for the signal crayfish and plastic detection module and are recorded continuously to ensure comprehensive coverage of the surveyed area.
+The module is also enhanced with sensors for temperature, salinity, pH, dissolved oxygen, and depth to provide vital context for underwater monitoring.
+Combining sensor data with vision data allows richer, multi-modal analysis of aquatic environments and biodiversity.

+The second module, The \textbf{Signal Crayfish and Plastic Detection \& Tracking module} handles data extraction, processing, signal crayfish and plastic classification and tracking.
+Data preparation includes image resizing, scaling, and noise reduction. \gls*{yolo} pre-trained \gls*{dl} models perform inference, identifying and tracking Signal crayfish and plastic objects within the extracted frames.
+The module summarises sensor data, linking detected objects with corresponding timestamps and environmental parameters.
+The final stage transmitts the results via network to cloud servers for onward storage and analysis.
+Sensor metadata, detection results, and positional information are stored for analysis whenever required in the future.